betagouv/figpot/README.md

 # figpot

-> [!IMPORTANT]
-> The package is implemented and has been tested with a custom Penpot instance.
-To be widely used the Penpot SaaS must be patched...
-Be patient and follow the issue https://tree.taiga.io/project/penpot/us/8372 ⏱️🚀

 This library is a Figma to Penpot converter and synchronizer, it will fit your needs:

 - To migrate from Figma to Penpot _(one-time transfer)_